MicrosoftDocs/Viva/Viva/glint/managers-using-the-team-summary-dashboard.md

 This section is named according to your survey’s key driver and contains the metrics for the key outcome of the survey.
 The number in the blue box is the overall result for this survey.

-In this section, you will also see:
+In this section, you'll also see:

 - Trend survey: Your current score versus any previous scores.
-Keep in mind that trend results will not be available for the first survey.
+Keep in mind that trend results won't be available for the first survey.
 - Your team score compared to the Company score.
 To view your team score in comparison to the external benchmark score (outside your organization), use the **Settings** button to switch to **Benchmark**.
 The Benchmark may be global, or it may be industry or location specific.
 Your administrator made this choice when setting up your survey program.
 - Favorability breakdown of responses to your key outcome question - on a 5-point scale (recommended), favorability is based on the following response scores: